ronnymees/fullstackdevelopment_eoict/docs/14_web_protocols/README.md

 ## DNS - Domain Name System

-> Domain Name System (DNS) is a hierarchical distributed naming system for computers, services, or any resource connected to the Internet Source: wikipedia
+> Domain Name System (DNS) is a hierarchical distributed naming system for computers, services, or any resource connected to the Internet <br>Source: wikipedia

-Translates domain names, which can be easily memorized by humans, to the numerical IP addresses needed for the purpose of computer services and devices worldwide www.wikipedia.org --> 91.198.174.192
+Translates domain names, which can be easily memorized by humans, to the numerical IP addresses needed for the purpose of computer services and devices worldwide
+`www.wikipedia.org --> 91.198.174.192`

 ![IMAGE](./images/image29.png)